The Degree of Juris Doctor (J.D.)

 Expenses and Financial Aid

-Fees for the program are the same as for the J.D. program.
+Fees for the M.S.L. program are the same as for the J.D. program.
 Financial aid for M.S.L. candidates is designed to supplement grants from outside sources, sabbatical salaries, and personal resources.